It is only a few minutes later that Chiku comes hurrying back with her brother and the women in her wake, but mzungu is fast asleep.

 ‘But he’s much too heavy, Mama Jina.
 And I’m holding little Bakari.’

 ‘Well, get Hami.
 He’s strong enough.
 And heat up some water to clean mzungu up a little.
 Amne Mponyaji told me about the importance of heating the water, and now mzungu’s body is muddied and so is his soul.
 Aïe, aïe, aïe… And I think he has hit his head rather badly…’

 Kesi hurries away, muttering to herself.
-Her mother in law is losing her spirits, probably to the evil that inhabits the stranger.
+Her mother-in-law is losing her spirits, probably to the evil that inhabits the stranger.
 Wash away the evil spirits.
 With water.
 Absurd!
-She’ll bring the Koran, so isangoma can put a page or two in it to sanctify it.
+She’ll bring the Koran, so isangoma can put a page or two in water to sanctify it.